 IBM Cloud Docs

-Truck Tracker: An IoT Pattern Using OpenShift and other IBM Cloud Services
+Truck Tracker: An IoT pattern using OpenShift and other IBM Cloud services

-Truck Tracker: An IoT Pattern Using OpenShift and other IBM Cloud Services
+Truck Tracker: An IoT pattern using OpenShift and other IBM Cloud services

-Combining IBM Cloud services to produce a variety of insights.
+Combining IBM Cloud services to produce a variety of insights

 Truck Tracker is a service that receives data from a fleet of trucks as they travel across the country.
-It could be any data (e.g., fuel consumption, driver details, ambient temperature, or anything else that can be measured as you cruise).
+It could be any data (for example, fuel consumption, driver details, ambient temperature, or anything else that can be measured as you cruise).
 For the purposes of this post, it will be the truck's ID and position (lat/long coordinates).
 Truck Tracker will store the data in various data stores and also show you the current position of the trucks on a map.

 Some app users need this data to run analytics.
 For example, to find out how many miles the fleet has traveled in the last 24 hours or how much fuel it has consumed.
 For that, all data points can be stored in a reliable document store like IBM Cloudant, as well as searched and aggregated at will.
 IBM Cloudant is a fully managed, distributed database optimized for heavy workloads and fast-growing web and mobile apps.